Royal College of Chiropractors Membership

 There are many important benefits to becoming a member of the Royal College of Chiropractors.
 Read about the benefits of membership in our membership brochure.

-To apply to join the RCC, please contact firstname.lastname@example.org
+To apply to join the RCC, please click here or contact firstname.lastname@example.org

 The Royal College of Chiropractors (RCC) is the only pan-chiropractic membership organisation in the UK.
-It currently has more than 1500 UK members and 2800 members worldwide.
+It currently has more than 1500 UK members.

 RCC membership categories